JanKBohrer/LacmoPy/README.md

 To perform and evaluate a simulation:

-1. Execute the simulation: Set required parameters in the config file "config.py".
+1. Set required parameters in the config file "config.py".
 It is possible (and recommended) to include a spin-up period of 2h = 7200s.
-Afterwards, set the number of independent simulation runs (starting from independent grids) and the first random seeds for grid generation (used previously) and simulation in "run_lacmo.sh".
+2. Execute the simulation: Set the number of independent simulation runs (starting from independent grids) and the first random seeds for grid generation and simulation in "run_lacmo.sh".
 Then execute the script "run_lacmo.sh" in the terminal (may require to be set as executable via chmod +x).
-2. If required, evaluate data, using "run_gen_data.sh".
+3. If required, evaluate data, using "run_gen_data.sh".
 This will include a statistical analysis over the independent simulation runs.
-3. Data can be plotted with the python scripts "plot_results.py" and "plot_results_MA.py".
+4. Data can be plotted with the python scripts "plot_results.py" and "plot_results_MA.py".
 See comments in there.

 In case of any questions, please contact the repository admin (Jan Bohrer).